 - We are committed to working with services to embed relevant feedback from local people.

-What have the group done?
+What has the group done?

 - PHB Choices – input and feedback on delivery programme, critique of the approach and the information letter and leaflet